Pranay-1615/NS_GP1_ondemand_Q-A/Readme.txt

 a. sentencetransformers : Embedding model of the project
 b. qdrant_client : Connections to the qdrant database
 c. gradio : Front-end web page
-d. gpt4all : LLM model of the project
+d. gpt4all : LLM model package of the project (used Meta-Llama-3 for better responses , however previously tested with Orca-mini which has provided faster responses due to small size of the model)
 e. fitz : conversion of pdf files to text files to support use in sentence transformers

 4. Docker Setup - qdrant Vector Database Setup